auth0/auth0-spa-js/MIGRATION_GUIDE.md

 ### No more iframe fallback by default when using refresh tokens

-When using refresh tokens in v1, we fallback to using iframes whenever a refresh token exchange would fail.
+When using refresh tokens in v1, we fall back to using iframes whenever a refresh token exchange would fail.
 This has caused problems before in environments that do not support iframes, and we have specifically introduced `useRefreshTokensFallback` to be able to opt-out of falling back to iframes in the case a refresh_grant fails.

 With v2, we have flipped the default value for `useRefreshTokensFallback` to false, meaning, by default, we will not be falling back to using iframes when `useRefreshTokens` is set to true and exchanging the refresh token fails.